davidhu2000/react_redux_generator/README.md

 This generator helps to create the necessary files for a react-redux application.
 It follows the file structure below.
 The `frontend` folder is stored at the root directory of the application.

+## New features in version 1.1
+- Component generator can accept `-f` and `-nc` flags.
+- When generator `root_reducer.js`, all existing reducers will be imported and added to `combineReducers`.

 ## Installation
 ```
 npm install -g redux-file-gen